 Create a Family-History Totem Pole

-From Microsoft in Education.
+From Microsoft Education Network.

 A lesson plan for grades 3-5 in which students interview their parents and create genealogical atlases.